Karl Lagerfeld Remembered at Costume Designers Guild Awards

 And the loss of Lagerfeld certainly wasn’t lost on the nominated costume designers in attendance, such as Beth Morgan from “GLOW,” who appreciates high fashion as well as sparkly spandex.
 “He would have brought a ton to the table as a costume designer,” she said.
 “He totally understood character — I mean, look, he himself became a character in a way.
 So he got how the right costume can become iconic and that the right piece of clothing with the right person in the right scene tells a story in such an epic way.”

-The evening’s other honorees were Ryan Murphy, who was celebrated with the Distinguished Collaborator Award (he elevated his longtime costume designer, Lou Eyrich, to the role of producer) and pioneer Ruth E. Carter, the first African-American costume designer to be nominated for an Oscar, received the Career Achievement Award as well as winning another trophy for her most recent work in “Black Panther.”
+The evening’s other honorees were Ryan Murphy, who was celebrated with the distinguished collaborator award (he elevated his longtime costume designer, Lou Eyrich, to the role of producer) and pioneer Ruth E. Carter, the first African-American costume designer to be nominated for an Oscar.
+Carter received the career achievement award and won another trophy for her most recent work in “Black Panther.”
 “Ruth taught me the importance of the costume and how it was the portal into bringing my character to life,” said Halle Berry.
 “Now in ‘Jungle Fever,’ I did play Viv the crack ho, and all I wore was a nasty-ass bra and a mini-skirt.
 But Ruth would argue: ‘That was a costume.’
 It is true that nasty-ass bra and that tore-up mini-skirt was a fabulous costume because it helped me be the very best crack ho that I could be.”